scotthomas27/docs-tools/README.md

 ### **Step 3: Create the HTML Sidebar Files**

-You will need to create three separate HTML files for each tool's sidebar.
+You will need to create **four** separate HTML files for each tool's sidebar.

 1.  **Create `WordCountSidebar.html`:**
     *   In the Apps Script editor, click the **`+`** icon next to "Files" and select **HTML**.